 Lodging in Calgary

-When it comes to finding lodging in Calgary, visitors will find options from luxury to rural.
+When it comes to Calgary's best resorts and hotels, visitors will find options from luxury to rural.
 Whatever their taste, they're bound to find a lodging option that fits their preferences, needs, and budget.
 Three notable recommendations are described below.

 Hotel Fairmont Palliser